 INNOVATION CULTURE IS A PREREQUISITE FOR SUCCESS

-Discover More When the upper management in an organization help to create the framework for healthy/developing conflicts, and project managers are professionally and personally able to handle conflict, development in an organization becomes possible.
+When the upper management in an organization help to create the framework for healthy conflict management, and project managers are professionally and personally able to process conflict in a positive way, then – and only then – development in an organization becomes possible.
 This creates the foundation for a culture of innovation.

-http://aquanetta.pl/?kostromesp=opcje-binarne-youtube&feb=bb Well-known innovations, like the iPad, don’t come out of thin air or as the result of a “problem-solving” meeting.
-They occur in an environment, where there is room to disagree and where tons of good, bad and crazy ideas are continually happening.
+Well-known innovations like the iPad don’t appear out of thin air or as the result of a “problem-solving” meeting.
+They are born in an environment where there is room to disagree and where tons of good, bad and crazy ideas are continually being presented.

-kennenlernen konjunktiv Having a culture of innovation culture doesn’t mean that all traditional projects and work within the organization should be put on standby.
-It means that there should be room for disagreement during project development, between projects, and upper management genuinely appreciates when temployees present ideas – including the bad and nutty ones.
+Creating a culture of innovation doesn’t mean that all traditional projects and working methods within the organization should be put on standby.
+It simply means that during project development – and even between projects – there should be room for disagreement and discussion, and that upper management should genuinely appreciate when employees present ideas, no matter how bad or nutty they may be.

-youtube site de rencontre gratuite When was the last time you celebrated the best idea, which turned out not to be marketable after all?
+When was the last time you celebrated the best idea that turned out not to be marketable after all?

 THE DIFFERENCE BETWEEN DEVELOPMENT, INNOVATION, AND DISRUPTION

 We rarely hear about innovation without the word “disruption” being mentioned.
-What happens in most cases is often something more down-to-earth, namely development.
+And the two are often erroneously considered to be synonymous.
+What’s more, in most cases the innovation being discussed is not innovation at all – it’s development.

 Development deals with gradual improvements, which happen as a natural consequence of thinking about and working with a product or service.